 The system of wealth creation we have now was not designed at all to be sustainable or to incentivise resilience or equity.
-At the time our current rules of banking and capital were designed humans were not capable of systems thinking.
-We had no idea about the limits of natural systems at a global scale.
-The founders of modern-day capitalism assumed that mercantile relationships and the economies of scale and competition that Ricardo and Smith observed were somehow natural laws like those described by Newton, and that individual humans acting in “rational self-interest” would somehow magically lead to a better world.
-The myth lives on today that “releasing the power of markets” is the best solution to any social problem.
-This worldview was made possible by a myopic vision that ignored the exploitation of slave labor, colonization and genocide, massive environmental destruction, habitat loss, toxic pollution, extreme income and wealth inequality, and the myriad of social injustices that continue to this day in the name of maximization of shareholder value.
+During the period in history when our current rules of banking and capital were designed, humans were not capable of systems thinking as we understand it today.
+We had no idea about the limits of natural systems to regenerate and rebalance at a regional and global scale.
+The founders of modern-day capitalism assumed that mercantile relationships and the economies of scale and competition that Ricardo and Smith observed were somehow natural laws like those described by Newton, and that individual humans acting in rational self-interest would lead to a better world.
+Many today believe that “releasing the power of markets” is the best solution to any social problem.
+This worldview was made possible by a design frame that ignored (externalized) the exploitation of slave labor, colonization and genocide, gender inequality and the free labor of caregiving, massive environmental destruction, habitat loss, toxic pollution, extreme income and wealth inequality, and the myriad of social injustices that continue to this day in the name of maximization of shareholder value.

-Capitalism is a reflection of the state of human culture during the time of its emergence.
-Without much critical theory around the consequences of acting on our more primitive instincts, the power brokers of the eighteenth century saw value in a system that promoted cunning, self-interest, and ruthless competition within its incentive structures.
-After all, we were still very tribal back then and far less interconnected.
-Survival of the fittest was the name of the game for individual daily life and for the wealth of empires.
+Much has changed since the emergence of capitalism.
+The power brokers of the eighteenth century saw value in a system that was designed to promote cunning, self-interest, and ruthless competition within its incentive structures.
+At the time, survival of the fittest was the name of the game for individual daily life and for the wealth of empires.

 Today we are beyond poststructuralism and metamodernism.
 We have reached a state of ecomodernism coupled with environmental and social justice.
 We are awakened to the interconnectedness of everything and the fragility of our pale blue dot of a home within the cold, vast universe.
 We possess a far greater self-awareness, vast amounts of data, sophisticated technology for analysis, machine learning, and an acute understanding of the impacts of our actions on the planet.

 In the 18th century, with the state of technology at the time and the seeming boundless nature of world resources, it made perfect sense to design an economic system that created wealth by using socially necessary labor time as the measure of value.
 It was something we could easily measure and agree on.
 Capitalism is a simple equation with only three variables: capital, labor, and wealth (c + L = W).
-For any enterprise, you could calculate how much new wealth will be generated in a given period by knowing how much capital (previously accumulated wealth) was invested and adding to that how much labor time was spend on production of goods or provision of services (person-hours).
+For any enterprise, you could calculate how much new wealth will be generated in a given period by knowing how much capital (previously accumulated wealth or natural resources) was invested and adding to that how much labor time was spent on the production of goods or provision of services (person-hours).